 The American Craftsman style is the quintessential home style of America.
 More popular and more replicated than most others it is the sum of all that America is.
 It stands for simplicity, excellence and utility.
 Simplicity in design, excellence in craftsmanship and utility in its functionality.

 Craftsman houses were inspired mainly by two California brothers – Charles Sumner Greene and Henry Mather Greene who practiced together in Pasadena from 1893 to 1914.
-About 1903 they began to design simple Craftsman-type bungalows.
-By 1909 they had designed and executed several exceptional landmark examples.
+In about 1903, they began to design simple Craftsman-type bungalows.
+By 1909, they had designed and executed several exceptional landmark examples.